w3c-ccg/traceability-vocab/DEVELOPMENT.md

 of the repository.
 This will run the tests located in the `/packages/traceability-schemas/__tests__/` folder.

-Common errors for not passing these tests include:
+Common errors when not passing these tests include:

 1. Malformed incorrect yml indentation
 2. Incorrect OpenAPI yml syntax